-Fine early color example of Faden's plan of the American Revolutionary War Battles of December 1776 and January 1777, including Washington's crossing of the Delaware River, on Christmas Day, 1776, one of the most important early battles of the American Revolution.
+Fine example of Faden's plan of the Battles of December 1776 and January 1777, including Washington's crossing of the Delaware River, on Christmas Day, 1776, one of the most important early battles of the American Revolution.

-The map illustrates the Theater of War northeast of the Delaware River, depicting two important early American victories, which helped gain critical support and momentum for the American Revoution.
+Detailed map illustrating the Theater of War northeast of the Delaware River, illustrating two important early American victories, which helped gain critical support and momentum for the American Revolution.

 By late 1776, Washington's forces had been defeated in Boston and overwhelmed in New York by the British Navy, whose massive invasion of the city forced the Americans on the defensive.
 In December, 1776, the British had seized Newport, Rhode Island.
 By this time, the British Commander-in-Chief, Sir William Howe, had launched a successful invasion of New Jersey, which forced Washington to retreat to his winter quarters at Newtown, Pennsylvania, shown on the left side of Faden's map.

 Washington realized that many troops would not renew their service contracts which were set to expire at year's end and that dramatic action was required to turn the tide.
 On Christmas Day, while the British troops and Hessian mercenaries were celebrating the holiday, Washington, as noted by Faden's annotation "parade of the troops on the evening of the 25th of Decr.
 1776," marched his troops to the banks of the Delaware River and in a scene immortalized in Emanuel Leutze's iconic painting Washington Crossing the Delaware (1851), led his force of 2,400 across the river at "McKenky's Ferry," nearTrenton, which was held by a force of 1,400 Hessians under Col. Johann Rall.